diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 By default diskover-web does not load all indices in Elasticsearch.
 This is for performance reasons in case there are thousands of indices in ES.

-On the indices page, there is a `max index` setting which controls the number of indices to load.
-Indices are loaded by creation date.
+On the indices page, there is a `max indices to load` input setting which controls the number of indices to load.
+Indices are loaded in order by creation date.
 If you are missing indices in the list, try increasing this number.
 This is a per user setting that gets stored in a cookie in each user's browser.

 This number can also be set for new user logins in web config's `MAX_INDEX` setting.